testingGround01/01/README.md

 # Mathex Split Pages

 This repository now contains separate HTML files for each page of the application.
-Most pages bundle HTML, CSS, and JavaScript in a single file.
-The new `session-result.html` page demonstrates a more modular approach by loading its styles and scripts from separate files.
+Most pages now load their common styles from `style.css`.
+The `session-result.html` page also loads additional styles and scripts from separate files.

-Available pages:
 - `dashboard.html`
 - `practice.html`
 - `study.html`